Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Variance lower bound

 We remark that if $t$ is a constant, i.e., in the case of dense random graphs, then this follows easily from the variance bounds given in Section 7 of~\cite{GGS}.
 Since the coefficient of $X''_{\owedge}(G_i)$ is $O(t)$ and the coefficient of $X''_{\triangle}(G_i)$ is $\Omega(1)$, it is clearly suffices to prove that, except with probability $\exp(-\Omega(n))$ we have \eq{owlb} \Ex{ X''_{\owedge}(G_i)^2\, \mid \, G_{i-1}}\, =\, O\left(\frac{n}{\ell^2}\right) \eqe and \eq{trilb} \Ex{ X''_{\triangle}(G_i)^2\, \mid \, G_{i-1}}\, =\, \Omega(t^2n)\, . \eqe Note that~\eqr{owlb} follows from Lemma~\ref{lem:varsch} (as the truncation can only reduce variance), so we need only prove that~\eqr{trilb} holds, except with probability $\exp(-\Omega(n))$.

 The variance in the next value of $X_{\triangle}(G_i)$ comes from the different codegrees present in the graph (the variance would be zero if all codegrees $d_{uw}(G_{i-1})$ of non-edges $uw$ were equal).
-More formally, by Lemma 5.4 of~\cite{GGS} we have \eq{xtg} X_{\triangle}(G_i)\, =\, 6 D_{uw}(G_{i-1})\, -\, \Ex{6 D_{uw}(G_{i-1})\, \mid\, G_{i-1}}\, \eqe In order to turn this into a comparison of codegrees we recall the elementary fact that for $X,Y$ iid random variables with mean $0$ we have $\Ex{(X-Y)^2}=2\Ex{X^2}$.
+Recall the notation $D_{uw}(G_m)$ for the codegree deviation of the pair $uw$ relative to its expected value in $G_m\sim G(n,m)$.
+By~\eqr{Xtricodeg} we have \eq{xtg} X_{\triangle}(G_i)\, =\, 6 D_{e_i}(G_{i-1})\, -\, \Ex{6 D_{e_i}(G_{i-1})\, \mid\, G_{i-1}}\, \eqe where $e_i$ denotes the $i$th edge of the process.
+In order to turn this into a comparison of codegrees we recall the elementary fact that for $X,Y$ iid random variables with mean $0$ we have $\Ex{(X-Y)^2}=2\Ex{X^2}$.
 Similarly, if $X,Y$ are iid random variables with $\Ex{X|G_{i-1}}=0$, then $\Ex{(X-Y)^2|G_{i-1}}=2\Ex{X^2|G_{i-1}}$.
-In the case of $X_{\triangle}(G_i)$ the randomness comes from the selection of the edge $e_i\in K_n\setminus G_{i-1}$.
+In the case of $X_{\triangle}(G_i)$ the randomness comes from the selection of the edge $e_i\in E(K_n)\setminus E(G_{i-1})$.
 It follows that

 This does not yet consider the truncation, however, the truncation only affects deviations larger than $3t^2n$, and so, by the same argument,